dubiacc/docs/en/hesse/modernism.md

 Transcript of a talk given by Fr.
 Hesse: "Modernism and Pope St. Pius X"

-# Fr.
-Hesse: Modernism and Pope St. Pius X
+# Modernism and Pope St. Pius X

 In this detailed analysis of Modernism, Fr.
 Hesse examines Pope St. Pius X's landmark encyclical *Pascendi Dominici Gregis*, tracing the philosophical roots of the crisis from the condemned Synod of Pistoia through to Vatican II.